Class 9 Exam > Class 9 Notes > English Class 9 > Short Answer Questions:The Lost Child

 Q26.
 Why did the man offer to buy things for the child?

-• The child refused to take his favourite things in the fair after losing his parents because now he was overwhelmed with fear and panic
+Ans: The child refused to take his favourite things at the fair after losing his parents because he was overwhelmed with fear and panic.
+His mind was solely focused on finding his parents, causing him to lose interest in everything else, including the items he had previously wanted.

 Q28.
 What was the child’s response to the many offers made by the man?

-• He refused to even glance at the various things offered by the man in an attempt to quieten him.
+• He refused to look at the various items the man presented, showing no interest in them.

 Q29.
 What kind of person was the man who rescued the child?